- Written By Anthony Termini

 Annuity contracts terminated during their surrender period can subject the holder to penalties and additional fees.
 In some cases, a premature sale can expose one to market risk and potential loss of capital.
 There is also a higher cost associated with annuities than with most investments.

 Annuities can generate stock- or bond-like returns.
 But they are more expensive than stocks or bonds.
 Annuities are insurance products.
 That insurance comes at a cost, which can lower investment returns.
-An annuity’s underlying investments — also called subaccounts — often have higher fees than individual mutual funds.Get Income for Life After 90, Starting at Just $25/MonthAgeUp provides guaranteed income for life if you reach your 90s, plus an optional return of premium to help cover final expenses or settle debts if you don’t.
+An annuity’s underlying investments — also called subaccounts — often have higher fees than individual mutual funds.Ready to Secure Your Financial Future?Get guaranteed income for retirement by purchasing an annuity today.

 Can You Lose Money in an Annuity?

 You can lose money in an annuity if the insurance company backing it goes bankrupt and defaults on the obligation.
 Annuity owners can take steps to avoid this, but if it happens, they could potentially lose some of their account value.
 A level of protection does exist, however.
 Insurance companies are legally required to belong to their state’s guaranty association, which pays claims up to statutory limits when a member company fails.

 People who purchase an additional market value adjustment (MVA) rider can expose themselves to loss.
 An MVA rider is designed to reset a fixed interest rate guarantee to realign the percentage earned with the going market.
 An adjustment higher could create a gain for the annuitant.
 An adjustment lower could subject the annuitant to a loss of principal.

 Indexed annuities that track an investment benchmark, such as the S&P 500, fluctuate in value over time.
 That fluctuation impacts the value of indexed annuities and can expose investors to the same type of loss they would suffer if they owned the investments outright.